tistaharahap/bango29/content/posts/sleekchat-research-to-production-in-1-week.md

 There's a business to be built here I thought.

-Spent an hour with @kresnahendri to talk about this and we both came to the same conclusion: someone has to do it.
+Spent an hour with [@kresnahendri](https://x.com/kresnahendri) to talk about this and we both came to the same conclusion: someone has to do it.
 It became more than just building a business, it became more like a mission for us.
 Especially when we look at the pricing of AI products, it's absurd.
-It's fair game to cash out on the AI boom of course, I mean look at Nvidia, they basically screwed over gamers who made them big in the first place?
+It's fair game to cash in on the AI boom of course, I mean look at Nvidia, they basically screwed over gamers who made them big in the first place?
 I suppose the premium is carried forward from the fundamental to the end user.

 We (Kresna and I) think because of LLMs, knowledge will be extremely personal and enriching of what you already know.
 The advent of the Internet many years ago have made knowledge almost universal, you just have to know where to look.
 Hence, the rise of Google.
 But with LLMs, knowledge is as universal as it is personal.
 Open WebUI enables that with its core features.